Homewood Heritage

 The flue bypass lever is used to divert air directly up the flue when lighting the fire, and is then switched over once the flue is hot (and generating draw) to force the hot combustion gas to circulate around the ovens, heating them on its way to the flue.
 The bypass lever is located next to the attractive flue collar and soot door (with Homewood ‘acorn’ motif).
 The flue collar accommodates a 150 mm flue.

 The Heritage firebox door has a double-glazed, high-grade, ceramic glass window, which makes it easy to monitor the fire (no more inefficient heat loss in having to open up your firebox in order to check on what your fire is doing), as well as making the stove an attractive focal point of any home.
-Large logs (up to 210 mm in diameter and 480 mm long) are easily accommodated: and the stove will keep going through the night if a large log gets added and the air controls closed after it has been allowed to ignite, before retiring for the evening.
+Large logs (up to 210 mm in diameter and 460 mm long) are easily accommodated: and the stove will keep going through the night if a large log gets added and the air controls closed after it has been allowed to ignite, before retiring for the evening.

-At the top of the firebox is a baffle, which performs several functions: it deflects the heat of the fire back onto itself as well, increasing combustion temperatures and improving efficiency; it forces the combustion gases to take the longer way around, for better heating of your cooking plates; and it is also attached to a secondary air intake pipe.
-This secondary air exists so that your fire does not choke and die when the two air controls are closed, and has the added benefit of introducing (pre-heated) air slightly beyond the main combustion chamber for a secondary burn effect: allowing anything that might not have fully combusted in the firebox another opportunity to ignite when it comes into contact with the pre-heated oxygen, further improving efficiency and aiding clean-burning.
+At the top of the firebox is a baffle, which performs several functions: it deflects the heat of the fire back onto itself as well, increasing combustion temperatures and improving efficiency; it forces the combustion gases to take the longer way around, for better heating of your cooking plates; and it is also attached to a secondary air intake chamber.
+This secondary air exists so that your fire does not choke and die when the two air controls are closed, and has the added benefit of introducing (pre-heated) air slightly beyond the main combustion chamber for a secondary burn effect: allowing anything that might not have fully combusted in the firebox another opportunity to ignite when it comes into contact with the pre-heated oxygen from the baffle, further improving efficiency and aiding clean-burning.

 Want to get a head-start on wood stove operation?
 Download an electronic copy of our Operating Manual and get yourself up to speed!